Chessy, Seine-et-Marne

 Chessy ([ʃɛsi]) is a commune in the eastern suburbs of Paris, in the Seine-et-Marne department in the Île-de-France region in north-central France.
 It is located 30.6 km from the center of Paris.

 Chessy is famous as the location of Disneyland Paris, which lies for the most part on the territory of the commune of Chessy.

-Chessy is located in Val d'Europe, the fastest growing sector in the "new town" of Marne-la-Vallée, boosted by the development of Disneyland Paris.
+Chessy is located in Val d'Europe, the fastest growing sector in the "new town" of Marne-la-Vallée.

 Demographics

 A village of only 760 inhabitants in 1982, Chessy was since then absorbed by the suburbs of Paris, and due to strong demographic growth the population reached 3,438 in 2007.
 The population of Chessy reached 6,304 in 2019.